sidduloni/nodejs-expressjs-crud-operation-web-application/README.md

 1. Copy the repository to your project folder
 2. Type > npm install to install all the dependencies
-3. TO run the project type > npm dev.
+3. To run the project type > npm dev.

 Thats it Enjoy :)